caio204065/lively/README.md

 # lively
-All rights reserved to Ubisoft
+All Coaches,Clothes Design,Musics and others all rights reserved to Ubisoft